cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 **Experiment**

 * Make `get_numbers()` return three variables, the third being `unsigned`.
-Hint: you will need to use `return tuple{ d, i, u };` or similar, use `#include <tuple>`.
+Hint: you will need to use `return tuple{ d, i, u };` or similar.
+Hint: use `#include <tuple>`.

 * Rewrite `get_numbers()` to accept and modify two reference parameters, and return results to `main()` in this way.

 ## Inline functions

 Functions can be declared as inline functions by using the keyword `inline` before the return type in the function definition.
-The main aim of declaring a function `inline` is to remove the time overhead of a function call; the function body's code is replicated for each function call *in place* at the call site(s).
+The main aim of declaring a function `inline` is to remove the time overhead of a function call; the function body's code is allowed to be replicated for each function call *in place* at the call site(s).
 Functions declared with `inline` must be present (and identical) in each translation unit that uses them, hence they often appear in header files; this is a special relaxation of the ODR.
 Overuse of inline functions can lead to *code-bloat*, so they are best reserved for very short functions.
 The following program demonstrates use of the `inline` keyword:

 ```cpp
 // 04-inline.cpp : use of an inline function